Variation and Mutation

 What are chromosomal mutations?

-Chromosome mutations are alterations which affect whole chromosomes and whole genes, as opposed to a point mutation on individual nucleotides.
+Chromosome mutations are alterations that affect whole chromosomes and whole genes, as opposed to a point mutation on individual nucleotides.
 There are three main categories of mutations in terms of variation;

 There are five types of structural chromosome mutations: